75 Years of Excellence

 The 2014-2015 academic year marks the Wenatchee Valley College's 75th anniversary.
 What started as a private institution in Wenatchee in 1939 as the result of donations from 51 local citizens soon grew to become part of the state's public higher education system.
 Originally, classes were held on the third floor of the Wenatchee High School building on the corner of King and Idaho streets until the donation of the A. Z. Wells home in 1949.

-Today, the Wenatchee Valley College district boasts two campuses that serve an area the size of Massachusetts and Rhode Island combined, covering more than 10,000 square miles of Chelan, Douglas and Okanogan counties.
+Today, the Wenatchee Valley College district boasts two campuses that serve an area the size of Massachusetts, covering more than 10,000 square miles of Chelan, Douglas and Okanogan counties.

 Together, the Wenatchee and Omak campuses serve nearly 7,500 students, 462 full-